NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-04.md

 ## Objective

-The objective of this test case is to identify all applications, directories, virtual hosts, and service contexts exposed by the target web server.

-The goal is to expand visibility beyond the primary application so hidden, legacy, admin, or test applications are included in the overall attack surface.
+The objective of this test case is to identify all applications, directories, virtual hosts, and functional contexts hosted on the same web server as the target application.
+The goal is to determine whether additional applications or entry points are exposed that expand the overall attack surface.

+This test case evaluates whether the server hosts:

+- Multiple applications under different paths
+- Legacy or test applications
+- Administrative or unised functionality
+- Misconfigured virtual hosts accessible via the same server

 -------

+## Reference

 [OWASP-WSTG-INFO-04: Reference](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver)